netxms/netxms-doc/admin/appendix.rst

     -
     - No
   * - NetworkDiscovery.EnableParallelProcessing
-    - Enable (1) or disable (0) parallel processing of discovered addresses.
+    - Enable/disable parallel processing of discovered addresses.
     - 0
     - No
   * - NetworkDiscovery.MergeDuplicateNodes
-    - Enable (1) or disable (0) merging of duplicate nodes (that may be created due to parallel processing of discovered addresses).
+    - Enable/disable merging of duplicate nodes (that may be created due to parallel processing of discovered addresses).
     - 0
     - No
   * - NetworkDiscovery.PassiveDiscovery.Interval